Xandynhu/learning-rust/chapters/02_programming_a_guessing_game/0_programming_a_guessing_game.md

-# Guessing Game in Rust
+# Chapter 2: Guessing Game in Rust

 A simple number guessing game written in Rust.